 CM: I detest how the frenzied mix of Power Windows often obscures superb playing underneath, but a few tracks make their essence known despite bleeps and whooshes, “Money” specifically through clear phrasing and rhythmic push and pull.

 TG: Keyboard, thy name is Annoying.
-However, this song shows off Rush’s power and dexterity even in colder, more poorly produced times.
+However, this song shows off Rush’s power and dexterity even in colder times.

 CM: The first notes issue an air of beauty that grows more poignant as the song progresses, no small thanks to strings and piano.
 Rush has never done something so directly moving to my ears.

 TG: Wow, Clockwork Angels is getting a real workout in this list, but it’s a damn fine album and one of their best.
 Kudos to Neil for going with a lyrical concept and to Geddy and Alex for indulging him – like they wouldn’t have, anyway.
-“The Garden” may be “just a ballad” but it’s powerful in the context of CA and meaningful outside of it – showing all who care to listen that Rush are masters of their craft.
+“The Garden” is powerful in the context of CA and meaningful outside of it – showing all who care to listen that Rush are masters of their craft.

 CM: Another first-class Signals entry, hypnotic in its chord cycles and foot-tapping beat that Peart takes up, down, and sideways.
 A synth arpeggiator hovers throughout most of the track; far from confining or sterilizing the group’s playing, it encourages nuanced developments, plus the sound itself has much character.

-TG: Love that opening march/shuffle (muffle?) beat by Neil, and he maintains an amazing pulse throughout the song.
-It feels to me like a mood piece with the synths dominating space over the vaporous (except towards the end) bass and Alex’s skeletal guitar lines.
+TG: Love that opening beat by Neil, and he maintains an amazing pulse throughout the song.
+It feels to me like a mood piece with the synths dominating space over the vaporous (except towards the end) bass and guitar.

-TG: Gosh darn it all to heck, this instrumental kicks serious bottom.
-Sorry, I’m trying to be like Neil by avoiding swear words, but it’s fucking hard to do when this track kicks more ass than Donkey Racing Day in downtown Del Rio, Tennessee.
+TG: Gosh darn it all to heck, this instrumental kicks more ass than Donkey Racing Day in downtown Del Rio, Tennessee.
 Just kidding, there’s no downtown in Del Rio, TN.
 Hell, the title is longer than the song, but I always hit rewind so I can hear it again.

 CM: Balls-out bass ‘n drum jam with hairy guitar layered above.
 Geddy nimbly fingers a Fender while Neil shows he don’t need no fancy kit to do his thang.